 Robyn in DC, August 2.
 Photo via WaPo blog by

-I was a lucky bitch to get into the Robyn and Kelis All Hearts Tour this week at the venerable 9:30 Club in DC.
-This was a 6-date tour featuring two women who are hitting their apex in music this summer.
+I was a lucky bitch to get into the Robyn and Kelis All Hearts Tour.
+These two women are hitting their apex in music this summer!
 Vinny Vero and I danced our way through one of the best shows of the year.
 So.
 10 thoughts...

 1 Dan Black, whose debut album Un is a sort of secret gem, was great.
 Super spastic and funny, with really strong vocals and a kind of guerrilla pop/modern rap/rock hybrid sensibility.

 2 Kelis.
 Mile-long legs and a silver wig.
 Her performance was presented as a continuous-play DJ set, so it included a lot of segues and unexpected mash-ups (eg Milkshake with Madonna's Holiday) The covers were weird because she was often singing along with the artist of the original song, like karaoke.